 Chapter 5-1: Compound Verbs

-You construct a compound verb out of an auxiliary verb and another verb.
+Perfect and progressive tenses are compound tenses.
+You construct compound verbs out of an auxiliary verb and another verb form.

 In each of the following sentences, the compound verb appears highlighted: